Back to Podcast Guides

 Pair circadian support with inner-state practice

-1. something triggers you;
+1. Something triggers you.

-2. the body mobilizes around threat;
+2. The body mobilizes around threat.

-3. the mind builds a story that makes the state feel inevitable;
+3. The mind builds a story that makes the state feel inevitable.

-Try this two-layer approach:
+A two-layer approach:

 Layer Question Practice